Psychiatric Mental Health Nurse Practitioner

-- bachelor of science in nursing (B.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or other nationally-recognized nursing education accrediting body.
-Your B.S.N. degree must be reflected on your transcript when you apply.
+- bachelor of science in nursing (B.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or other nationally recognized nursing education accrediting body.
+The student's B.S.N. degree must be reflected on the transcript at the time of application.

 - a copy of an official transcript from each institution where course credit was granted